shadow-hg/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2019.2-to-2019.3.md

 ## New Scene

 New Scene system in HDRP rely on a prefab in your project.
-If you have already configured one with the Wizard, you need to update it.
+It also depend on default settings set for the Volumes.
+If you already have configured one with the Wizard, you need to update it regarding the **Default Volume Profile Asset** (in **Edit > Project Settings > HDRP Default Settings**).

+If you use default prefab (the one created by the wizard) and rely on default **Default Volume Profile Asset**, then your prefab will not be sync anymore with the default volume profile and you must update it.

 The easiest way is to ask the Wizard to recreate a new on: